AmberELEC/website/docs/Getting-to-Know-AmberELEC.md

-# Getting to Know 351ELEC
+# Getting to Know AmberELEC

 * [Controls and Hot Keys](#controls-and-hot-keys)
 * [Adding Games](#adding-games)
 * [Accessing the handheld over a network](#accessing-the-handheld-over-a-network)
 * [Default Performance Settings](#default-performance-settings)
 * [How to Use Bezels](#how-to-use-bezels)
-* [How to Update](#how-to-update-351elec) - Learn how to update to the newest version of 351ELEC
+* [How to Update](#how-to-update-AmberELEC) - Learn how to update to the newest version of AmberELEC
 * [Adding Background Music to EmulationStation](#adding-background-music-to-emulationstation)
 * [Netplay](#netplay)
 * [Backups and Indentity](#backups-and-identity) - Learn how to backup your settings